xpqz/dyalog-docs/programming-reference-guide/docs/error-messages/key-code-type-error.md

-This report is given if a key code supplied to `⎕SR` or `⎕PFKEY` is numeric or nested; i.e. is not a valid key code.
+This report is given if a key code supplied to `⎕SR` or `⎕PFKEY` is numeric or nested; that is, is not a valid key code.